 A truncated differential cryptanalysis of reduced-round variants of E2 was presented by Matsui and Tokita at FSE'99 [MT99].
-Their analysis was based on the "byte characteristic," where the values to the difference in a byte are distinguished between non-zero and zero.
-They found a 7-round byte characteristic, which leads to a possible attack on an 8-round variant of E2 without IT-Function (the initial transformation) and FT-Function (the final transformation).
+The analysis was based on the "byte characteristic," where the values to the difference in a byte are distinguished between non-zero and zero.
+Matsui et al. found a 7-round byte characteristic, which leads to a possible attack on an 8-round variant of E2 without IT-Function (the initial transformation) and FT-Function (the final transformation).
 The best attack of E2 shown in [MSAK00] breaks an 8-round variant of E2 with either IT-Function or FT-Function using 2^{94} chosen plaintexts.
-In [MSAK00] we also show the attack which distinguishes a 7-round variant of E2 with IT- and FT-Functions from a random permutation using 2^{91} chosen plaintexts.
+In [MSAK00] Moriai et al. also show the attack which distinguishes a 7-round variant of E2 with IT- and FT-Functions from a random permutation using 2^{91} chosen plaintexts.

 Camellia is a byte-oriented cipher similar to E2, and it is important to evaluate its security against truncated differential cryptanalysis.
 We searched for truncated differentials using an algorithm similar to the one described in [MT99, MSAK00].
 The main difference of the round function between E2 and Camellia is the adoption of the 1-round SPN not the 2-round SPN, i.e. S-P-S. In the search for truncated differentials of E2, we used about 2^{-8} as the probability of difference cancellation in byte at the XOR of Feistel network.
-However, the round function of Camellia doesn't have the second s-boxes-layer, and the cancellation sometimes occurs with probability 1.
+On the other hand, the round function of Camellia doesn't have the second s-boxes-layer and the difference cancellation in byte sometimes occurs with probability 1.
+Therefore, we also consider the above case.
 As a result, more than 10-round Camellia is indistinguishable from a random permutation both with/without FL-/FL-1-function layers.